Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 sources: Youtube/The Rusted Garden / Hobby Farms/Jessica Walliser

-Have you always wanted to grow your own fruits and veggies, but don’t have the time or space for a full-on vegetable garden?
+Do you dream of growing your own fruits and veggies, but have neither the space nor the time to create a full-on vegetable garden?
 Not to worry!
-Many varieties of fruits and vegetables will actually thrive when grown in five-gallon buckets.
-So, if you live in an apartment, you can grow fresh produce right on your balcony.
-Keep in mind that every plant growing in a five-gallon bucket will need holes drilled in the bottom to allow for drainage.
-Here are 11 fruits and veggies to consider growing in buckets!
+Many types of fruits and vegetables will in fact flourish when grown in five-gallon buckets.
+You can do so even in an apartment by growing fresh produce on your balcony.
+Remember, all fruits and veggies that you are growing in a 5-gallon bucket will require some drainage holes in the bottom.

 1. Cucumbers